EngineerBetter/engineerbetter-hugo/content/blog/continuous-infrastructure-google-cloud.md

 ---

 Recently we helped the folks at [Unit 2 Games](https://unit2games.com/) **automate the creation** of their **Google Cloud** and **Kubernetes** infrastructure by using Concourse and EngineerBetter's own best-practice approach to reliably deploying platforms.

+{{% boxout %}}
+"We've managed to take a huge step forward in our infrastructure automation with the help of EngineerBetter.
+Where our environments were once hand-crafted and fragile, they are now reliable, easy and flexible, and we're getting really confident with the tooling they recommended."

+Tom Gummery - Senior Software Engineer at Unit 2 Games
+{{% /boxout %}}

 Before going into [how we worked](#how-we-worked) and [how we achieved this](#the-implementation), here's a summary of how Unit 2's pipelines now work: